-Basic Tutorials

-Comma CMMS - How to track and record actions done on electric motors when they are installed on machines and also some items exist as spares?
+How to track and record actions done on installed and spare electric motors?

 The goal

 We have electric motors that are components of machines of a certain type.
 Some are currently installed and in service and others are in the warehouse and can be used as spares.

 There are two main goals:

 - 1. We would like to track the use of the motors on the machines. - 2.
 We would like to track the repair/ maintenance work done on those motors.

-Note that there are two systems that will be tracked by comma CMMS.
-We will manage actions done on the machines themselves and we will track actions done on components of those machines.
+Note that there are two things that will be tracked by comma CMMS: we will track the actions done on the machines themselves and we will track actions done on components of those machines.

 How to do it?